Racism in Ukraine: Discrimination against Romani

 It is alleged that the country's estimated 400,000 Romani people, (government figures were 47,600) faces both governmental and societal discrimination.
 In October 2006 the European Roma Rights Centre complained to the UN Human Rights Committee about violence against Romani in the country, racial targeting and profiling by police against Romani, discrimination in social programs and employment against Romani, and the widespread lack of necessary documentation for Roma to enjoy access to social services and protections.
 In many areas of the country, poverty often forced Romani families to withdraw their children from school.
 There were numerous reports of Romani being evicted from housing, removed from public transportation, denied public assistance, kicked out of stores, and denied proper medical treatment.
 According to the Roma Congress of Ukraine, the findings of the 2003 national study on social integration of Romani remain current: only 38 percent of Romani are economically active, 21 percent have permanent employment, and 5 percent have temporary employment, mainly seasonal jobs.
 Representatives of Romani and other minority groups claimed that police officials routinely ignored, and sometimes abetted, violence against them.
 In 2012 the European Commission against Racism and Intolerance (ECRI) reported that "Many Roma do not dispose of basic identity documents.
 This seriously affects their access to social rights as well as the right to vote."

 There were some reports that the government was addressing the longstanding problems faced by the Romani community.
-For example, the Chirikli fund reported in fall 2006 that a court in Odessa reviewed its complaint against a school director who refused to admit a Romani child to school.
+For example, the Chirikli fund reported in fall 2006 that a court in Odesa reviewed its complaint against a school director who refused to admit a Romani child to school.
 The court refused to review claims of discrimination but the case was still under review for possible administrative violations as of December.
 A court in Donetsk refused to accept a similar complaint.
 However, in 2012 ECRI stated "government policies themselves at times appear also to ignore the situation of marginalisation and discrimination faced by Roma".

 Discrimination against Tatars

+Following the collapse of the USSR and the independence of Ukraine, Tatars were allowed to return to Crimea.
+However, no decisions were made on what land, if any, would be returned to Tatars, so most Tatar families ended up living in arid villages relying on subsistence farming.